yiyansun/GeoAI/readme.md

 ### 🧾 Quizzes

-There will be two short quizzes administered during the course to assess students’ foundational understanding of key technical concepts.
+There will be three short quizzes administered during the course to assess students’ foundational understanding of key technical concepts.
 These quizzes are designed to reinforce core material covered in lectures, readings, and lab work—such as machine learning workflows, deep learning architectures, spatial data structures, and the capabilities and limitations of large language models in geospatial contexts.
 The quizzes will be open-note, unlimited time, and may include a mix of multiple choice, short answer, and code interpretation questions.
 While they are not meant to be high-stakes, the quizzes serve as checkpoints to help students consolidate knowledge and ensure readiness for more advanced lab applications.

 ### 🧪 Lab Exercises

-Students are required to complete eight hands-on lab assignments over the course of four weeks.
+Students are required to complete four of the seven hands-on lab assignments over the course of four weeks.
 All labs will be conducted using Google Colab and will focus on applying machine learning, deep learning, and large language models to geospatial data.
 Each lab involves writing and executing Python code, and students must ensure that their code is clearly organized, well-commented, and reproducible.
 Final versions of each lab should be submitted via GitHub, along with a short README file explaining the objective, approach, and key outcomes.
 These labs are designed not only to build technical skills, but also to encourage critical reflection on the design and use of GeoAI methods.

 ### 👩‍🔬 Reading Reflection